-- Pasir Ris 8 is close to the beach, has a large park nearby, and possibly sea views from your unit.
+- It is close to Pasir Ris beach, has a large park nearby, and possibly sea views from your unit.
 Sengkang Grand Residences do not have these positive attributes.

 - Pasir Ris 8 is integrated with an air-conditioned bus interchange and it would also be a future interchange with the Cross Island Line.
 Sengkang Grand Residences is only connected to 1 line, though it would just be 1 stop from the Hougang Interchange which would have the Cross Island line too.

 - Both developments have similar commute times to Raffles Place MRT, though with Sengkang Grand Residences, you’ll need to transfer lines.

 So far, the 2-bedroom + study (764 sqft) has a minimum and maximum price transacted from $1,230,400 to $1,370,400.
 At a $1,700 PSF for the 775 sqft unit at Pasir Ris 8, you’ll be paying about the same amount as buyers of Sengkang Grand Residences.

 Considering both of these development’s factors at $1,700 PSF, it may seem that Pasir Ris 8 could be a pretty decent buy.
 If you had asked us a year ago whether $1,700 PSF was high, we would have said yes – but given how the new launch market is moving forward now, $1,700 does seem pretty reasonable.

 Overall thoughts on the pricing